manishp4804-beep/customerChurn/README.md

 ## Objective

-Design and deploy an interactive Power BI dashboard that:
+Design and launch an interactive Power BI dashboard that:
-- Tracks real-time KPIs: total users, churned users, active users, and churn rate
+- Tracks real-time KPIs: total users, churned users, active users, and churn rate.
-- Segments churn across multiple dimensions simultaneously
+- Segments churn across multiple dimensions at the same time.
-- Enables filtering by payment method for targeted analysis
+- Lets users filter by payment method for targeted analysis.
-- Provides actionable insight for retention and product teams
+- Gives useful insights for retention and product teams.

 ---